Welcome to Sixth Form

 - Preparing for Adulthood.

-Teachers and Residential staff work together and our holistic approach to education ensures that students are prepared for transition onto the next stage of their lives and every skill that is learnt during the day is practiced and embedded in the residential side of College.
+Teachers and Residential staff work together and our holistic approach to education ensures that students are prepared for transition onto the next stage of their lives and every skill that is learnt during the day is practised and embedded in the residential side of College.
 Residential staff at NCW are passionate about the success of our young people and work tirelessly to develop their independent living skills and ensure their happiness during their time here.

 Friendships that last for a lifetime are founded here and our young adults develop their independence within ever-expanding boundaries – gradually spreading their wings until they are ready to fly.

-Life in the Sixth Form
+Life in the Sixth Form - Vinchel Lodge

 Supported Transition to Independence